Mark Anthony Fernandez: Career

-He first rose to prominence when he was once a former member of one of the famous showbiz teen group, "Gwapings" alongside Jomari Yllana, Eric Fructuoso, and later with Jao Mapa.
+Fernandez first rose to prominence when he was once a former member of one of the famous showbiz teen group, "Gwapings" alongside Jomari Yllana, Eric Fructuoso, and later with Jao Mapa.

-His breakout roles in the movies includes Pare Ko, Mangarap Ka and Matimbang Pa sa Dugo which featured him as a lead star.
+His breakout roles in the movies include Pare Ko, Mangarap Ka and Matimbang Pa sa Dugo which featured him as a lead star.
 In 1996, he received Best Actor and Best Supporting Actor nominations for the 3 aforementioned movies he did.
 However, the year 1998 started a downward spiral in Fernandez's career and personal life following an assault case that was filed against him by an American socialite and the break-up with his then-girlfriend Claudine Barretto.
 His home studio Regal Films attempted to launch him as an action star in the movies Sonny Segovia: Lumakad Ka Sa Apoy and Walang Katumbas Ang Dugo but both movies flopped at the box-office.

 After a two-year hiatus from a drug rehabilitation which follows his acquittal in the assault case, Fernandez returned in the movie scene via Biyaheng Langit and Dos Ekis opposite sexy actresses Joyce Jimenez and Rica Peralejo, respectively.
 He also made a TV comeback via GMA drama series Ikaw Lang ang Mamahalin opposite Angelika dela Cruz.

-In 2003, he had disappeared once again from the industry and underwent rehabilitation for drug dependence for the second time.
+In 2003, he disappeared once again from the industry and underwent rehabilitation for drug dependence for the second time.
 In 2005, he was released from rehab and made his comeback in show business.
-After his release in rehab, he said in his words, "I hope the moviegoers will welcome me back.
+After his release from rehab, he stated, "I hope the moviegoers will welcome me back.
 Now, I realize more than ever that I'm made for showbiz and I'll always be in showbiz."

-He has been one of GMA Network's leading actors with his critically acclaimed performances on TV series such as Impostora (2007), Kamandag (2007–08), Ako si Kim Samsoon (2008), Luna Mystika (2008–09), All About Eve (2009) and Munting Heredera.
+Fernandez has been one of GMA Network's leading actors with his critically acclaimed performances on TV series such as Impostora (2007), Kamandag (2007–08), Ako si Kim Samsoon (2008), Luna Mystika (2008–09), All About Eve (2009) and Munting Heredera.
 He also portrayed Manny Pacquiao in Magpakailanman in 2003 before his second drug rehab.

-His role as Nicolas Cayetano is the drama series Impostora, became his most notable role in TV and he said drama also relaunched his career making him one of the sought-after leading men in GMA-7 and because of the fruitful projects given to him by GMA, he decided to sign an exclusive contract with the network that rebuilt his career.
+His role as Nicolas Cayetano in the drama series Impostora, became his most notable role in TV and he said drama also relaunched his career making him one of the sought-after leading men in GMA-7 and because of the fruitful projects given to him by GMA, he decided to sign an exclusive contract with the network that rebuilt his career.
 He was paired off with Sunshine Dizon (Impostora), Heart Evangelista (Luna Mystika), Iza Calzado (All About Eve), Marian Rivera (Darna) and Regine Velasquez (Ako si Kim Samsoon and recently in Diva, 2010).

-He also hosted a kids documentary reality show Kap's Amazing Stories Kids Edition last April 2010 on GMA Network.
+Fernandez also hosted a kids documentary reality show Kap's Amazing Stories Kids Edition last April 2010 on GMA Network.

 In January 2018, Fernandez returned to showbiz after legal issues.
-He signed a contract with Viva Artist Agency. after 12 years, he returned to ABS-CBN via FPJ's Ang Probinsyano.
+He signed a contract with Viva Artist Agency.
+After 12 years, he returned to ABS-CBN via FPJ's Ang Probinsyano.